ebenryanmallory/dashboard--vue/README.md

 ### API keys and tokens

-I am using an approach for security around exposing API keys and tokens that includes rotating the keys themselves rather than securing them in the code base.
-This project is set up to not expose keys in Github, but does not keep them secret from client side code.
+The approach taken here for security around exposing API keys and tokens includes keeping track of and rotating the keys themselves rather than securing them in the code base.
+This project is set up to not expose keys in Github, and also allow easy updates to a rotated key without having to modify the project code.
+It does not keep keys secret from client side code.
 A better approach would be to protect these keys using backend servers, or a hybrid combination of both approaches, especially for more sensitive data.